 To do so, go to the File menu and select Export template resources as ZIP.

-This will create a zip archive inside a specified folder containing only the resources that a template needs to function.
-Now the archive is ready to be uploaded to the server (you only need to add the template preview picture to it).
+This will create a zip archive inside a specified folder containing two folders: 1080 size and PSD Resources.
+The folder 1080 size contains only the resources that a template needs to function and automatically created template preview.
+The archive from this folder is ready to be uploaded to the server

 Automatic resizing of templates